higherorderfunctor/snmp-stream/README.rst

 | sizeof(value)      | Value padded to system WORD size                         |
 +--------------------+----------------------------------------------------------+

 The complete record is designed to be efficiently transmitted to another node in a data pipeline for processing and reassembly.
+Data is copied into this record from NetSNMP without ever needing to be pickled.
 Basic usage is as follows:

 .. code::

    import snmp_stream._snmp_stream as snmp

-   # the SessionManager is a basic queue for holding request tasks
+   # the SessionManager is a basic queue for holding request tasks and state
    session = snmp.SessionManager()

    # add 1 or more requests to the queue